RushanNanayakkara/quizzler-flutter/README.md

 # Quizzler

 ## Description
 Quizzler is a quiz app that tests your general knowledge.
+This project is one of the learning projects done for the flutter fundamentals course by appbrewery.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/quizzler-demo.gif)